-The Chisasibi Child Language Acquisition Study (CCLAS) began in 2004, and is located in the (North East) Cree-speaking community of Chisasibi, Quebec, in the Cree territory of Eeyou Istchee.
+The Chisasibi Child Language Acquisition Study (CCLAS) began in 2004, and is located in the Cree community of Chisasibi, Quebec, in the Cree territory of Eeyou Istchee.
 CCLAS is a longitudinal naturalistic study of how children acquire (Northern East) Cree.

 Our first acknowledgement goes to the families who volunteered to participate in this study.
 The project would not have been possible without their (continuing) generosity, patience and understanding.
 We extend our biggest thanks to the children and their families.
 Special thanks also go to the Cree School Board for their support over the years since we began, and for their hospitailty while we are in Chisasibi.
 For primary funding, CCLAS gratefully acknowledges the Social Sciences and Humanities Council for Canada (SSHRC):